Field Notes · NO. 001 · time blindness

 If you have inattentive ADHD, you know this state so well it has a name in the community: waiting mode.
 You're not resting.
 You're not working.
 You're orbiting.

-§1It has a name, and it isn't "lazy"
+Waiting mode has a name, and it isn't "lazy"

 Clinicians describe waiting mode as one of the signature ways time blindness shows up: you shut down and initiate nothing because something is scheduled later — even when starting would not interfere at all.[1]
 It sits alongside chronic lateness and messy transitions in the time-blindness family.
 Here's what struck me when I went looking for help: almost everything written about it is addressed to parents of teenagers.
 Meanwhile, roughly fifteen and a half million US adults carry an ADHD diagnosis — about half of us diagnosed as adults[2] — and we are sitting in offices, orbiting meetings, wondering why we can't touch the report due Friday just because standup is at 11.